 Eastern Whippoorwill

-Antrostomus vociferus isn’t quite as fun to say as whip-or-will, but it is easier to say than it is to find one with the naked eye.
+Antrostomus Vociferus isn’t quite as fun to say as whip-or-will, but it is easier to say than it is to find one with the naked eye.
 These decorous chaps blend in to their wooded environment wonderfully well, making them a collector’s item among birders.
 They are considered somewhere between common and near threatened, dependent on where they are.

 The call of the Whippoorwill is distinct and rooted in legend and story, both old and new.
 It has in turns been considered an ill omen, a harbinger of death, and a collector of souls.
 Lovers of Lovecraftian horror may recognize the Whippoorwill from one of the author’s stories.